March 9th Election -

 *As of Aug 9, 2017, voter registration deadlines falling on a legal holiday or weekend move to the next immediate business day, pursuant to changes enacted by SB 1307.

-The election happening in the City of Goodyear is a ballot by mail special election.
-State law allows for jurisdictions to to hold all mail elections and this means the county will automatically mail a ballot to every eligible voter.
-Ten propositions will be on the ballot.
+The election happening in the Iron Springs Sanitary District is a ballot by mail special election.
+State law allows for jurisdictions to hold all mail elections and this means the county will automatically mail a ballot to every eligible voter.
+The question being proposed to voters is "Shall the Iron Springs Sanitary District be dissolved?"

 Voters have options in returning their ballot.
 You could return it by mail, drop off your ballot at a voting location or a secure ballot drop box, or vote in person.
-Find one of these resources near you by clicking here.
+Find our more by clicking here.

-If you never received your ballot, or it was damaged, you are able to ask the Elections Department to send a replacement ballot by mail by calling (602) 506-1511 or emailing [email protected] no later than February 26, the last day to request a ballot by mail.
-You can also request a replacement ballot by visiting any voting location found at Locations.Maricopa.Vote until 7 PM on Election Night, March 9th.
+If you never received your ballot, or it was damaged, you are able to ask the Elections Department to send a replacement ballot by mail by calling (928) 771-3250 or emailing [email protected] no later than February 26, the last day to request a ballot by mail.

 Before a ballot can be tabulated there are multiple verification steps & safeguards that are put in place to ensure the ballot is valid.
 Counties must adhere to chain of custody protocols.
 This means that there is a log/paper trail for every single ballot.
 This includes all early ballots and all ballots at voting locations.
 Ballots are stored in secure locations and there is a live video feed to the ballot tabulation room for every county.
 Counties must follow the procedures manual for ensuring the physical security of all ballots.
 This includes the use of tamper evident seals, identification badges, the presence of two or more staff members of opposite political affiliations, audits, etc. To find more information about the tabulation process or security click the buttons below.